 6. Tame the Testosterone

 You hear a lot about mental illness being the cause of mass shootings.
-Well, it does play a role.
+Well, it does seem to play a role.
 But it’s clearly not the only factor or even the most important factor.
 There are approximately as many mentally ill women as men.
 But guess what?
 All the mass shooters, with one exception, have been male.
 In fact more than 75 percent of all violent acts are committed by males, and about 90 percent of killers are male.

 Maybe some of this is biological.
 When my son was a toddler, we made a point of keeping him away from “war toys”, and minimizing his media exposure to weaponry.
 But he still went around pretending to shoot things with whatever object he could pick up.
 Maybe there’s something about having a Y chromosome that makes a person attracted to lethal phallic symbols.

 But it’s also unquestionably cultural.
 (My son soon outgrew his armament phase, unlike many other males, and as an adult has shown no interest in guns at all.)
 Violence, and particularly an addiction to guns, is largely learned just as misogyny is.
 And the two tend to go hand in hand.
 Is it just coincidence that committers of gun violence frequently have a strictly patriarchal worldview, and often a history of domestic abuse?
 Is it just coincidence that terrorist cultures are also sexist cultures?
 Is it just coincidence that the U.S., which is a lead-sprayer’s paradise, is now discovering a widespread, deep-rooted epidemic of sexual harassment that has been right under its nose all along?